imtiazsajid/network-automation-labs/lab1-Installing_Salt/installing_salt.md

 	......
 	[group30.labs.apnictraining.net]

-Once successfully logged in, the prompt will change to:
+Once successfully logged in, the prompt will change to (xx is your group):

 ```
-root@salt:~#
+root@groupXX:~#
 ```

 **Preinstalled packages**